 MTB Tour - Around the Hochkopf

 After arriving by car to the entrance of the toll road to Jachenau, you can park directly opposite to the toll house.
-From here on out you first start out parallel to the lakeshore, passing plenty of good viewpoints over the Walchensee.
+From here on out you first started parallel to the lakeshore, passing plenty of good viewpoints over the Walchensee.
 For sure you should stop at one of those to take a few pictures.
 I recommend arriving at the Walchensee as early as possible, especially on weekends as the region can get quite crowded.
 If you went out really first thing in the morning, there are benches and picnic tables in different locations along the shores, to enjoy a breakfast with an absolutely stunning view.

 After the small settlement of Altach, you turn right on a forest road and start climbing.
 The first meters are brutally steep, but the gradient eases off just after a few turns.
 Through the trees, you will have a lovely view of the Walchensee, so there are enough reasons to take a short rest, while you climb upwards.
 After around 2.5 kilometres of climbing, there is a forest road coming in from the right.
 I marked the spot with a waypoint on my GPS Track for you to identify it quickly.
 This forest road constitutes a significant shortcut and will safe you around 6 kilometres, as well as about 200 meters of ascent.

 We, of course, wanted to collect some more elevation gain, so we continued straight.
 Only about 600 meters after passing the shortcut you can start the first descent of the Tour.
 It is only a gravel road, so nothing a mountain biker would consider a highlight.
 However, the views you get at the lowest point of your descent are quite lovely.
 From here you can look over the east most shores of the Walchensee, where an accumulation of glacial sands turns the water's colour to a gorgeous turquoise.
-But sadly all nice things have to come with a price, and directly after the viewpoint, you have to start the second part of the climb towards the Hochkopfhütte.
+Sadly, all nice things have to come with a price, and directly after the viewpoint, you have to start the second part of the climb towards the Hochkopfhütte.
 The ascent is still friendly and comfortable, over a stable forest road.
-Nevertheless, you are now wholly removed from the Walchensee by the Altachberg and instead have a nicer view in the direction of the Isar valley.
+Nevertheless, you are now wholly removed from the Walchensee by the Altachberg and instead have a nicer view in the Isar valley's direction.
 After climbing some time you arrive at the Hochkopfhütte, you should take a short break there to marvel at the absolutely stunning view of the Karwendel Mountain Range you can get from the terrace.

 Just right to the Hochkopfhütte, you can start your descent, the trail just being right to the terrace.
 At first, you have a relatively wide single trail, surfaced with gravel.
 Probably to stabilise the path, there are logs buried in the rock at pretty regular intervals.
 Only the tops of these logs are sticking out over the surface, and some of them can be used for small jumps.
 Others, however, stick out so far that they shot your back wheel up quite steep and unless you can control a front-wheel first landing very well you should take these a little bit slower.
 Or just use them as a bunny-hop training ground.
 Some of those logs also lead to stairs or are placed on rather steep sections of the trail so you should approach them with caution, and if in doubt just roll over slowly.
 The way turns steeper and includes more rocky jank after you crossed the first forest road, however, now there are no more logs.
 The whole time you are going through a thick forest, so even in summer it should not get too hot here in the shade of the trees.
 The trail gets steeper and joins the next forest road with a technical left turn.
 On this road, you have to climb for about 500 meters of distance, after which the next single trail starts to the right.
 At first, you'll find yourself in an incredibly fun flow-section, leading you down into the Zachengraben.
 This first part really can tempt you to go at high speed, but be careful.